finos/legend/demo/README.md

 This step assumes that Docker has already been installed.

 Copy/paste the command below in a terminal.
-Wait for a few minutes till

 ```
 bash <(curl -s https://raw.githubusercontent.com/finos/legend/demo/demo/demo1.sh)